Koen van den Broek: Work

 The work of van den Broek is characterized thematically by the way in which it treats the (mainly American and Asian) landscape, starting more and more from an abstract language.

-Van den Broek is mainly concerned with the image and the structure of the image itself, much less with the handling of paint or bringing over a message.
+Van den Broek is mainly concerned with the image and the structure of the image itself, and much less with the handling of paint or bringing over a message.

 In "The blinding of photography" Dirk Lauwaert points out that: "… in every image, the painter [van den Broek] marks out his place with razor-sharp precision".
 The reason is his photographic point of departure, the world as seen through one lens.
 Van den Broek's main question here is: how to translate the photographic eye into an image.
 "The photograph is in fact less than a sketch.
 It is something that is wholly and completely inadequate: it is not an image, at best only a registration.
 It is not a material that can be worked –such as a drawing that is homologous to a painting.
 The photograph must disappear as a photograph in order for an image to exist."

 This use of photography has consequences for the composition.
 In contrast to human interpretation, which tries to structure what is important and what is not, the mechanical device blurs this difference.
 By his cadrage he always seems to leave out the most important part.

 Therefore, his paintings often show seemingly unimportant details or object-matter like kerb-stones, garages, shadows or cracks in a road-surface.
-Their subject however, according to David Anfam, seems to be something else: "… the hoary modernist process of abstracting from observation has gone awry. … these fields and angles are semaphores, as non-objective as Newman's or Piet Mondrian's, in search of a subject.
+Their subject however, according to art historian David Anfam, seems to be something else: "… the hoary modernist process of abstracting from observation has gone awry. … these fields and angles are semaphores, as non-objective as Newman's or Piet Mondrian's, in search of a subject.
 Here schemata seek or feign to become site-specific places."

 Van den Broek often uses saturated and high-key colours.
 In his work, space is made by its borders and demarcations, and light is evoked with shadow, without midtones.
-This lends to his work often a graphic character, with pure colours.
+This often lends to his work a graphic character, with pure colours.

 Recently, in a series of new exhibitions (Chicane at Marlborough Contemporary London, Yaw at Galerie Greta Meert Brussels, Apex at Friedman Benda Gallery New York, Zylon at Gallery Baton in Seoul, Armco at Figge von Rosen Galerie in Cologne and Cut Away The Snoopy at Marlborough Contemporary in London) this graphic character has been carried further, into a direction that seems to move away from its basis in reality.
 To do this, Van den Broek samples parts of existing images freely into a new image.
 More and more attention is given now to the picture-plane itself, on which architectural details and shadows become pictorial elements that create new constellations.